frozar/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 WebGL2 is **nearly** 100% backward compatible with WebGL1.
-If you only use WebGL1 features then then there are only 2 **major** differences.
+If you only use WebGL1 features then there are only 2 **major** differences.

 1. You use `"webgl2"` instead of `"webgl"` when calling `getContext`